Var2299/MeetWise-AI-/README.md

-# ⚡ Flash AI Digest: High-Performance Meeting Summarizer
+# ⚡ MeetWise AI: High-Performance Meeting Summarizer

 A full-stack application leveraging the **Gemini 2.5 Flash API** and **Next.js** to deliver rapid, highly condensed meeting transcripts and automate distribution via email.
 This project demonstrates optimized API route performance and efficient use of Google's Generative AI.